“Nous sommes en grève.”

 Sitting on the edge of the harbor of Pointe-à-Pitre, and the former Darboussier sugar factory, the Memorial ACTe is one of the most comprehensive and engaging museums wholly dedicated to the global, collective memory of slavery and adult trafficking and is a must-visit when in Pointe-à-Pitre, and worth the short drive from wherever you vacation on Guadeloupe.
 Opened in May 2015, the museum’s black façade pays tribute to the millions of victims of slavery.
 A quartz constellation represents the millions of lost souls to the slave trade and the building’s silver latticework envelopes the building like the spreading roots of a banyan tree, all beautifully designed by the Guadeloupian Architecture Workshop BMC (Berthelot / Mocka Celestine).
 Add the museum to your must-do list in Guadeloupe.

 Continue your history lesson and walk in the footsteps of one of the ‘tribes’ that were corralled and herded up the ancient stairs of the Marché des Esclaves in Petit-Canal.
-Those stairs still vibrate today with the memory of all those African souls, traded and sold so far away from home.
+The stairs still vibrate today with the collective memories of all those African souls, traded and sold so far away from home.
 Such a complicated history of slavery all tied to the production and sale of sugar cane, which still accepted imported souls, selling them at this very market, up until 1794.

 Marie-Galante: Beauty an Hour Away